DGVeLab/StepperTunePro/README.md

 **Turn MIDI music into G-code and let your Bambu Lab printer play it using its stepper motors.**

-StepperTune Professional is a Windows application for importing, arranging, previewing and converting MIDI music into G-code for supported Bambu Lab printers.
+StepperTune Professional is a Windows application designed to import, arrange, preview and convert MIDI music into printer-specific G-code for supported Bambu Lab printers.

-What started as a simple MIDI-to-G-code converter has evolved into a multi-voice music environment designed specifically around the capabilities of different Bambu Lab printer models.
+Originally developed as a simple MIDI-to-G-code converter, StepperTune has evolved into a multi-voice music environment with independent voice control, PC preview, automatic balancing and polyphonic stepper playback on supported printer architectures.

-Depending on the selected printer, StepperTune can generate either monophonic or polyphonic stepper music.

 ---